DREAMS 1-2-3 | Intro to Elements & Components

 The symbols tell the backstory.
 They say what’s unsaid.
 They stand in for ideas, subjects, concepts, thoughts, emotions, perceptions and so forth.

-This formula is used a lot in screenwriting and fiction.
+This three-step formula is used in screenwriting and fiction to create narrative arcs for the plot and characters.
 Any or all can be used in a dream:

 The actions of a dream help to define the symbolism and tell the story.
 They move the plot.